2015 Calendar of Events

 Tuesday: November 10, 2015Edmund Fitzgerald 40th Anniversary Memorial Ceremony

 Time: 7:00 pm

 Location: Shipwreck Museum Main Gallery

 On November 10, 1975, the 729-foot steamer Edmund Fitzgerald was lost in an infamous Lake Superior storm near Whitefish Point, Michigan with her entire crew of 29 men.
-The Fitzgerald’s story has become a popular legend through a song by Canadian folksinger Gordon Lightfoot – and the cause of her loss remains a mystery thirty-five years later.
+The Fitzgerald’s story has become a popular legend through a song by Canadian folksinger Gordon Lightfoot – and the cause of her loss remains a mystery forty years later.

 The bell of this most famous Great Lakes shipwreck was recovered at the request of surviving family members in 1995 and is now on display as a memorial at the Great Lakes Shipwreck Museum at Whitefish Point, Michigan.
 The Shipwreck Museum will offer its annual Memorial Service this year on Tuesday, November 10, 2015 beginning at 7:00 pm in the Shipwreck Museum Main Gallery Building.

 The public is cordially invited to attend and view a "live feed" televised showing of the ceremony in the US Navy Radio Building, Motor Lifeboat House and Museum Gift Store.
 The service includes music, reflections, and a Call to the Last Watch Ceremony during which the bell is tolled 29 times for each crew member, plus a 30th ring to remember all Mariners lost on the Great Lakes.
 Refreshments will be served immediately following.